sebastipa/TOSCA/README.md

 ## Notes:

-    - test cases which contain an empty 'inflowDatabase' folder require the inflow database.
+    - test cases which contain an empty 'inflowDatabase' file require the inflow database.
 A sample database can be downloaded at https://drive.google.com/file/d/17F5wtI5Jc1XGh8crmOVJYVXabC8iQXq1/view?usp=sharing, simply substitute the empty 'inflowDatabase' folder with the downloaded one.

 ## Installation: